greg-martinez44/greg-martinez44.github.io/about-me.md

 ## What I like to do

 I like to read.
 I read a lot of BFF (Big Fat Fantasy) novels.
-I also read a lot of books about books (*The Library*, *The Art of Libromancy*, *In Praise of Good Bookstore*, *The Book*, *The Manuscript Club*, *The Library Book*, *The Devil's Library*, etc).
-I like to cook -- I like Mexican-style food, like enchiladas or tacos.
+I like books that discuss attention and how our attention has been affected by the digital age.
+I read books about books and books on reading (*The Library*, *The Art of Libromancy*, *In Praise of Good Bookstores*, *The Book*, *The Manuscript Club*, *The Library Book*, *The Devil's Library*, etc).
+The book, as an object, is fascinating and is saturated in history and meaning.

+I like to cook.
+I like Mexican-style food, like enchiladas or tacos.
+I like to make salsas and sauces.
+I even make my own tortillas.

 I like to write as well.
 I like to get my ideas across to people.
+Writing is one of the few ways that I can expresss my creative urges.
+Even if what I write from day to day is very straightforward and fact-heavy.
+The push and pull of getting the balance of a sentence just right; the struggle to find the right word; the joy when someone references your work and can find the answer they were looking for.
 I find the craft very satisfying.

 ## What I do for work